eternaks/Stock_Sentiment_Analyzer/readme.md

 ### 5. Test the installation
-You can run the entire pipeline by executing data_pipeline/data_collection.py You can collect historical posts by executing data_collection/api_call.py
+You can run the entire pipeline by executing data_pipeline/data_collection.py

+You can collect historical posts by executing data_collection/api_call.py

-Credit
+## Credit

-This project uses yangheng95's PyABSA framework to perform sentiment analysis His framework can be found here: https://github.com/yangheng95/PyABSA and his paper's doi here: 10.1145/3583780.3614752
+This project uses yangheng95's PyABSA framework to perform sentiment analysis.

+His framework can be found here: https://github.com/yangheng95/PyABSA and his paper's doi here: 10.1145/3583780.3614752